TailwindMechanics/neurocache-hub/docs/demo/demo.md

 Use this after the demo https://youtu.be/AAMJZTEH_h4 https://youtu.be/aD-u0gl93wM

-# Now
+# Morning
-- Buy webcam
-- Buy storage
-- Buy t-shirts, socks, jocks
+- Reply to Linkedin inmail
+- Reply to StoryToys
+- Do base node refactor
 - Shower
-- Gates landing:1265 topstair:800 btmstair:800 stairwood:40

-# Later
+# Lunch
-- Reply to Linkedin inmail
+- Clean office
+- Clean laptop
+- Fix headset
 - Work on Neurocache
-- Fix headset
+# Evening
-- Clean laptop
+-

+# Neurocache tasks
+- Base node refactor:
+  - Move BaseNode functionality into node components
+  - Remove BaseNode hoc
+  - Test custom handle placement
+- Anchor has 4 inputs to start with
+  - When you assign an input other 3 are disabled
+  - And 3 outputs are enabled
+  - When you assign an output the other two handles are disabled
+- Highlight edges when selected
+- In node flow provider kill signal flow:
+  - if N of the same payload arrive in X time

 # Objective